 - best low fee deal: Barclaycard offering up to 37 months at 0%, with a fee of only 1.4% – that is a a big saving over the cards offering 40 months plus!

-- top no fee deals: Sainsburys at 28 months.
+- top no fee deals: Sainsburys at 28 months (guaranteed).

-There are three problems with these great sounding credit card deals:
+There are four problems with these great-sounding credit card deals: